Lisa-M-data/Factors-Contributing-to-Learner-Success-in-EdTech/README.md

 # Factors Contributing to Learner Success in EdTech Programs
-# Exploration: Factors Contributing to Learner Success in EdTech

 ## Revised Hypothesis:
 What factors contribute to learner success in EdTech environments?
 Specifically, does homework completion, platform engagement, or tutor visits have an impact on average student scores?
 Additionally, does job type play a role in learner success?